MicrosoftDocs/power-platform/power-platform/enterprise-templates/hr/awards-and-recognition/use.md

 ---

-# What is Microsoft Power Platform Awards and Recognition App or Copilot?
+# What is the Awards and Recognition App or Copilot for Microsoft Power Platform?

 The Awards and Recognition program allows you to  nominate individual coworkers and teams for awards, view your own recognitions, and update your user settings.
 Your organization can opt to have users interact with either the Awards and Recognition App or Awards and Recognition Copilot—or offer both options.
-Each version offers a different user experience to support an awards program and this article provides details about each type of experience.
+Each version offers a different user experience to support an awards program and this article shares some details about each type of experience.

 ## Use the Awards and Recognition App